 Story · May 1, 2026

-Bessent casts Trump trade agenda as an economic shield as Democrats attack tariffs
+Bessent frames Trump trade agenda as an economic shield as Democrats attack tariffs

-Bessent casts Trump trade agenda as an economic shield as Democrats attack tariffs reader image
+Bessent frames Trump trade agenda as an economic shield as Democrats attack tariffs reader image

 Reader image selected by automatic review and community voting.

-Democrats on the House Ways and Means Committee made the opposite case in an April 22 statement tied to a trade-policy hearing with U.S. Trade Representative Jamieson Greer.
-Committee ranking member Richard Neal said the president’s use of emergency powers to impose sweeping tariffs had been rejected by the courts, and he argued that the administration was still looking for new ways to raise costs on Americans, allies and industries.
-Neal also said the damage was already showing up in lost jobs, disrupted supply chains and higher prices at the grocery store. ([democrats-waysandmeans.house.gov](https://democrats-waysandmeans.house.gov/media-center/press-releases/neal-opening-statement-full-committee-hearing-trump-administrations))
+Democrats on the House Ways and Means Committee were hearing a different story.
+In an April 22 opening statement tied to a hearing with U.S. Trade Representative Jamieson Greer, Rep. Richard Neal said the president’s “illegal use of emergency powers to impose sweeping tariffs” had been rejected by the courts.
+Neal said the administration was still searching for new pretexts to raise costs on American families, allies and industries, and he argued that jobs had been lost and supply chains disrupted.

 Support the work